 What has Tesla Owners UK done to help?

 A full list of everything we’ve done to date on this can be found on this page (note you will need to be logged in to view).

 We keep requesting Tesla UK manages this problem proactively without owners having to fight and request cover under Consumer Law constantly.
 We will continue to maintain pressure on Tesla to fix these issues during our meetings.
 We’ve also put together this document which lists 3rd party companies that can do the work for less than Tesla would do it.
 We’ve increased the information about Consumer Rights Act 2015 and Sales of Goods Act on this page as well as adding all warranty documents for all cars.

 What has actually happened to fix this?

-Software changes have gone out to reduce the damage the software is having on the chip, however, the issue appears to still be a concern for many owners, especially owners that want to keep their cars for 10+ years.
+Software changes have gone out to reduce the logging of data to these chips, this reduces the damage the software is having on the chip, however, the issue appears to still be a concern for many owners, especially owners that want to keep their cars for 10+ years.